adityaver2701/Natural-Language-Processing/README.md

 [NLTK](https://www.nltk.org/): Leading open-source platform for natural language processing.

 [SpaCy](https://spacy.io/): Open-source software library for advanced natural language processing.

+[keras](https://keras.io/): Keras is an open-source neural-network library written in Python.
+It is capable of running on top of TensorFlow.

 ## How to use?
 **Option-1**: Executing ***dltk-language-core*** as a service.